stateandprove/secrets-hunter/README.md

 secrets-hunter . --json results.json
 ```

-See the [usage docs](docs/usage.md) for all flags and more examples.
+See the [Usage docs](docs/usage.md) for all flags and more examples.

 ## Configuration